 A hotel on the top of Mayo Clinic's Gonda Building.
 In September, 2018, Mayo Clinic and Pontiac Land Group announced plans for an 11-floor expansion of the Gonda Building on Mayo Clinic's downtown Rochester campus.
 The 11-floor expansion will include four floors of new clinical space and seven floors for a premier hotel.
 Mayo Clinic and Pontiac Land Group will jointly own the hotel, which will be operated by a major hotel group to be announced at a later date.
 Preliminary plans are for construction to begin by the end of 2019 or early 2020, with the project being completed by the end of 2022.

 A Civic on First hotel project.
-Construction is expected to begin in 2019 on a unique, extended stay 172-room hotel project with parking spaces and retail components.
-The 8-story hotel is expected to carry the Hyatt House brand and will be located on the previous site of the American Legion at First Ave.
+Construction is underway on a unique, extended stay 172-room hotel project with parking spaces and retail components.
+The 8-story hotel is expected to carry the Hyatt House brand and will be located at First Ave.
 NW and Civic Center Drive.

 A new hotel and mixed-use development to replace the Days Inn on the northeast corner of West Center St. and First Ave.
 NW.
 This project is in initial stages of discussion.
 Tentative plans call for a 16-story mixed-use building that includes a 200-room hotel, 120 apartments, 317 parking stalls and 8,000 to 10,000 square feet of retail and restaurant space.
 No formal applications for this project have been submitted to the city.

-A new, five-story "Eleven 02" hotel across from Mayo Clinic's Saint Marys campus.
-Located about a mile from the heart of downtown Rochester, this new, extended-stay 150-room hotel is planned to open in 2020 on the site where Virgil's Auto Body is currently located.
+A new, five-story dual-brand hotel across from Mayo Clinic's Saint Marys campus.
+Located about a mile from the heart of downtown Rochester, this new, 150-room hotel is planned to open in spring of 2021.
+The Staybridge Suites and EVEN Hotel by IHG will focus on wellness.